OpenMDAO/OpenMDAO-Framework/docs/glossary.rst

         the software will require a ticket, and the ticket number will identify the software :term:`branch` where the change is being made.

+      **Trac**
+        An open source, web-based project management and bug-tracking tool.

       **Traits**
         A software package from Enthought, Inc. that aids in developing Python code.
 A trait is a type definition that can be used for normal Python object attributes, giving the